-9.01a

-Ph.D ident is deemed to have fulfilled the requirements of graduation for a ree when He/she has: (i) passed the Ph.D.
-Qualifying Examination; (ii) (ii) fulfilled the language requirement; (iii) fulfilled Teaching Practice/ Practice Lecture Series / Research Methodology requirement; (iv) cleared the total unit requirements, (including additional requirements, if any) prescribed for Thesis and Seminar/Inde- pendent Study (see 8.22&amp; 8.16); (v) cleared all prescribed course-work; (vi) obtained, where applicable, a minimum CGPA of 5.50 in coursework; (vii) obtained a final grade in Thesis as 'acceptable'; (viii)overcome all consequential stipulations (see 4.20) of an NC report; and (ix) satisfied all requirements of these regulations and those prescribed by Dean, AR.
-A student is deemed to have become eligible for the degree if, in addition to satisfying the requirements of clause 9.01 or 9.02 as the case may be, He/she has : (i) (ii) satisfied all rules of evaluation; no case of indiscipline or unfair means is pending against him. • • However, in case of a student having outstanding dues against him to be paid to the Institute, Hostel or any other recognised organ of the Institute, his/her degree will be withheld until the said dues are cleared. (a) The following classification based on CGPA will be made for integrated first degree programmes: Distinction - CGPA 9.00 or more I Division - CGPA 7.00 or more but less than 9.00 II Division - CGPA 4.50 or more but less than 7.00
+A student is deemed to have fulfilled the requirements of graduation for a Ph.D. degree when He/she has:

+- (i) passed the Ph.D.
+Qualifying Examination; - (ii) fulfilled the language requirement; - (iii) fulfilled Teaching Practice/ Practice Lecture Series / Research Methodology requirement;

+- (iv) cleared the total unit requirements, (including additional requirements, if any) prescribed for Thesis and Seminar/Independent Study (see 8.22& 8.16); - (v) cleared all prescribed course-work; - (vi) obtained, where applicable, a minimum CGPA of 5.50 in coursework; - (vii) obtained a final grade in Thesis as 'acceptable'; - (viii) overcome all consequential stipulations (see 4.20) of an NC report; and - (ix) satisfied all requirements of these regulations and those prescribed by Dean, AGSR.

+A student is deemed to have become eligible for the degree if, in addition to satisfying the requirements of clause 9.01 or 9.02 as the case may be, He/she has:

+- (i) satisfied all rules of evaluation; - (ii) no case of indiscipline or unfair means is pending against him/her.

+However, in case of a student having outstanding dues against him/her to be paid to the Institute, Hostel or any other recognised organ of the Institute, his/her degree will be withheld until the said dues are cleared.

+(a) The following classification based on CGPA will be made for integrated first degree programmes:

+Distinction - CGPA 9.00 or more

+I Division - CGPA 7.00 or more but less than 9.00

+II Division - CGPA 4.50 or more but less than 7.00

+Since the B.Sc. degree (for working professionals) also falls under a First Degree programme of the institute, the criteria prescribed for the award of Division for a B.Sc. degree shall be the same as that of other First Degree programmes as specified under 9.04(a) above.